 REQ-NSM_LCM-CON-13 An operator shall be able to create a network slice subnet instance based on the request of another operator.

+REQ-NSM_LCM-CON-13 The operator shall be able to migrate a network function of a network slice instance amongst different locations.